 A nice bright airy coffee shop, there are two people serving behind the counter.
 There are a few people queuing.

-Some commonly used terms used when talking about Community Asset Transfer (CAT).
+Some common terms used when talking about Community Asset Transfer (CAT).

 Asset